vlang/vsl/README.md

 ## Docs

 Visit [vsl docs](https://vlang.github.io/vsl) to know more about the supported features.

+VSL is a Scientific Library with a great variety of different modules.
+Although most modules offer pure-V definitions, VSL also provides modules that wrap known C libraries among other backends that allow high performance computing as an alternative.

 This library contains essential functions for linear algebra computations (operations between all combinations of vectors and matrices, eigenvalues and eigenvectors,